-Peoples was America's first Black-owned brewery
+Peoples was America's first black-owned brewery

-Milwaukee is and has always been America's beer capital, so perhaps it makes perfect sense that the country's first African American brewery was born here.
+Milwaukee is and has always been America's beer capital, so perhaps it makes perfect sense that the country's first African-American brewery was born here.

-Theodore Mack Sr. was a former Pabst employee with a dream to launch America's first Black brewery.
+Theodore Mack Sr. was a former Pabst employee with a dream to launch America's first black-owned brewery.
 A man of action, Mack assembled a group of investors under the United Black Enterprises banner with the hopes of purchasing the Blatz brand from Pabst in 1969 after the federal government forced its sale.

 Mack told reporters that UBE made is $8 million offer on "behalf of the 22 million black people in this country."

 Although that fell through, 40-year-old Mack – a former social worker who'd spend five years as a production supervisor at Pabst – was not dissuaded.

 "We decided we would keep looking for a brewery," Mack later said.
 What they found was Peoples Brewery, founded in Oshkosh in 1912 by Bavarian-born Joseph J. Nigl.
 Peoples ranked 10th among the 14 breweries in Wisconsin at the time.
 (Peoples should not be confused with the current brewer, People's, located in Lafayette, Indiana.)

 "We decided on Peoples Brewery here in Oshkosh because the location was close to Milwaukee and the physical plant was in good shape."

 By April 1970, Mack and company made a deal to buy Peoples for a reported $365,000 plus another $70,000 for inventory, and Henry S. Crosby, spokesman for the group, explained its importance to the Milwaukee Courier: